Category: Prejudge Report

 - Proposals must describe proposed business ventures.
 The business venture must also be currently viable and realistic.
 The business described in the business plan must not have been in operation for a period exceeding nine (9) months prior to the State Leadership Conference.
 Reports should not be submitted that evaluate ongoing business ventures.

-- Reports submitted for competition become the property of Nebraska FBLA.
+- Reports submitted for the competition become the property of Nebraska FBLA.
 These reports may be used for publication and/or reproduced by the state association.

 - Reports must be original, current, and not submitted for a previous SLC.